Nucleus of phrenic nerve

 Definition

-Nucleus of phrenic nerve is an example of the central group of nuclei found within the anterior horns of cervical segments of the spinal cord.
-The efferent motor neurons from the nucleus of phrenic nerve innervate a skeletal muscle of respiration, called the diaphragm.
+The nucleus of phrenic nerve belongs to the central group of motor nuclei found within the anterior horn of the cervical spinal cord (C3 to C5 segments).
+The efferent motor neurons from this nucleus innervate the diaphragm, the principal muscle of respiration.

 References